 August 11, 2016

 Supply chain management (SCM) combines analytical thinking with practical steps.
-The goal?
-To manage the flow of goods and services from the suppliers of raw materials to the final product's use by consumers.
+The goal is to manage the flow of goods and services from the suppliers of raw materials to the final product's use by consumers.
 When done right, it benefits businesses and customers.

 To create and maintain a competitive advantage, businesses and organizations rely on supply chain management principles.
-A professional with a supply chain management degree from Southern New Hampshire University can implement the latest in SCM practices and play a vital role in a business's success.
+A professional with a supply chain management degree can implement the latest in SCM practices and play a vital role in a business's success.

 Let's start simple, with an example first coined by Leonard Read in 1958.

 Consider a No. 2 pencil, the stock-in-trade tool of every grade school child.
 You may see it as a fairly simple item.
 But with a supply chain management degree from SNHU, a whole world of intriguing complexities opens up around this writing implement.

 Where, for example, did the wood come from?
 Who were the loggers who cut down the trees, and who made the tools they used?
 What about the shipping company that brought that wood to a factory?
 It employed drivers and accountants, paid for gas and insurance as well as the salaries of support workers.

 Then there's the yellow paint on that pencil.
 The raw materials for it were mined, perhaps, in a South American country and shipped to the U.S. by boat.
 The metal of the ferrule, meanwhile, came from a mine in Botswana.
 The rubber of the eraser?
 Farm workers in Malaysia harvested it by hand and packaged it to be shipped to the U.S. where it was processed, then once again packaged and shipped to the pencil factory.